formsandflows/PACo/Components/PACo_CommandBar_B.md

 When a command bar item shoud not be used:
 - set the property "SelectedItems" to "##"

 , for the related command bar item.
-This property can thus be used for logic when to show the command bar item.
+This property can thus be used for logic when to show the related command bar item.
 Example: Because of RBAC (Role Based Access Control).

 ### cmp_OnSelect
 This custom property contains a required parameter called "cmp_Param_CommandID" which contains the ID of the command bar item clicked on.
 When the menu indicator is clicked on, a 0 (zero) is returned.